ArminJo/NeoPatterns/README.md

 - Blue()

 # Installation
-First you need to install "Adafruit NeoPixel" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
+First, you need to install "Adafruit NeoPixel" library with *Tools -> Manage Libraries...* or *Ctrl+Shift+I*.
 Use "neoPixel" as filter string.
 Then install this "NeoPatterns" library with *Tools -> Manage Libraries...
 (Ctrl+Shift+I)*.
 Use "NeoPatterns" as filter string.

 ## Matrix pixel mappings